KxSystems/docs/docs/learn/licensing.md

 Use of commercial kdb+ is covered by your license agreement with Kx.

 Your copy of kdb+ will need access to a valid license key file.

+If you wish to begin using kdb+ commercially, please contact sales@kx.com.

 ## License key files